Sochi, Россия - Things to Do in Sochi

 Insider Tips

-Learn basic Russian phrases as English is not widely spoken outside tourist areas and luxury hotels
+Learn a few basic Russian phrases as English is not widely spoken outside major hotels and tourist areas, though younger staff in Olympic venues are more likely to speak English